Dr Demetris F. Lekkas is Associate Professor in the Department of Environment at the

-He is the Scientific Coordinator and President of the International Conference on Environmental Science and Technology (CEST), a two-year conference that has been organized since 1989 and is the largest in the field of Environment in Greece and executive director of the Global NEST Journal.
-Current research activity includes the coordination of the project “Geo-Ergon Paideia: Start Up Farm: Skills for future eco-farmers (funded under the Erasmus+ programme), the coordination of projects associated with Municipal Solid Waste Management in Greece (funded by Greek municipalities) and the participation in the Research Infrastructure «ENIRISST: Intelligent Research Infrastructure for Shipping, Supply chain, Transport and Logistics” (funded by Greek General Secretariat for Research and Technology).
-Recently he was appointed as a member of the Board of Research and Innovation of the North Aegean Region.
+He is also the Scientific Coordinator and President of the International Conference on Environmental Science and Technology (CEST), a biennial conference since 1989 and the largest in the field of Environment in Greece as well as the executive director of the Global NEST Journal.
+Current research activity projects include the coordination of “Geo-Ergon Paideia: Start Up Farm: Skills for future eco-farmers project (funded under the Erasmus+ programme), the coordination of projects associated with Municipal Solid Waste Management in Greece (funded by Greek municipalities) and the participation in the Research Infrastructure «ENIRISST: Intelligent Research Infrastructure for Shipping, Supply chain, Transport and Logistics” (funded by Greek General Secretariat for Research and Technology).
+Dr Lekkas was recently appointed member of the Board of Research and Innovation of the Region of North Aegean (Greece).